NVIDIA/ncore/docs/index.rst

 NCore provides data representations, APIs, and tools to support data-driven neural reconstructions with a focus on robotics / AV data.

-The project is developed within the Nvidia SIL Lab.
+The project is developed within the `NVIDIA SIL Lab <https://research.nvidia.com/labs/sil/>`_.

 ================================